TO Mean in Basketball

 FAQs

-1. What is a turnover in basketball?
+1. What does TO mean in basketball?

 2. How is TO tracked in basketball stats?